panchr/Focus-AI/notes/overall.md

 # Overall Planning/Notes

-## Last Updated: 3/16/2015
+## Last Updated: 4/29/2015

 ### Current Status

-Currently, I am working on finishing up some remaining unit tests.
-In addition, I want to learn about deep learning to see if I can use it to analyze Checkers gameplay data to determine stimuli.
-On the other hand, I could also use a base set of data and then use genetic algorithms to create further rules.
+Currently, I am trying to get more players for my game so that my AI can collect data.

 ### Decision Making Process